-Over the past few years, there’s been a lot of talk about natural gas as a “transitionary fuel” in light of the rapidly unfolding climate conundrum, and as you’ve just heard, even president Obama has proudly touted natural gas as his solution to aid America in its transition away from a carbon-powered network, towards a clean and green, energy future.
-But can the United States, and the world for that matter, really afford to utilize natural gas as a ‘methadone’ if you will, to weaning ourselves to a debilitating fossil fuel addiction?
-And do we have the time to ramp up an even loftier infrastructure to the tune of hundreds of billions of dollar that will surely commit our resources, and would-be jobs, to a plan that will boost CO2 by billions of additional tons, adding fuel to the fire in what some scientists are already calling the tipping point to a runaway climate disaster?
+Over the past few years, there’s been a lot of talk about natural gas as a “transitionary fuel” in light of the rapidly unfolding climate conundrum, and as you’ve just heard, even president Obama has proudly touted natural gas as his solution to aid America in its transition away from a carbon-powered network towards a clean and green energy future.
+But can the United States, and the world for that matter, really afford to utilize natural gas as a “methadone,” if you will, to wean ourselves from a debilitating fossil fuel addiction?
+And do we have the time to ramp up an even loftier infrastructure to the tune of hundreds of billions of dollars that will surely commit our resources, and would-be jobs, to a plan that will boost CO2 by billions of additional tons, adding fuel to the fire in what some scientists are already calling the tipping point to a runaway climate disaster?

-They have touted natural gas, and natural gas is probably cleaner than other things, but, in the final analysis from fracking, and you know… Here’s the situation for natural gas: they are flaring massive amounts of natural gas in North Dakota to make oil.
+They have touted natural gas, and natural gas is probably cleaner than other things, but, in the final analysis from fracking, and you know … here’s the situation for natural gas: They are flaring massive amounts of natural gas in North Dakota to make oil.
 They do this all over.
-And, you know, the United States, they don’t get it to pipelines quick enough, and so they are flaring, creating CO2.
+And, you know, [in] the United States, they don’t get it to pipelines quick enough, and so they are flaring, creating CO2.
 And then, let’s not forget one other huge component.
 There are thousands and thousands of wells, and each well is an emitter.
-There’s something coming off…like this well right here, every day, there’s a certain amount.
-The burners are burning, and stuff.
-The heat, and various things, and, you know, there’s gas gettin’ away from leaks.
+There’s something coming off … like this well right here, every day, there’s a certain amount.
+The burners are burning and stuff.
+The heat and various things, and, you know, there’s gas gettin’ away from leaks.
 So, that’s a huge problem that we need to get on top of, and bring to an end, and get converted to green technology.

 This problem in North Dakota has spiraled so wildly out of orbit that they can even see the Bakken oil fields from space, lit up and glowing like a cluster of Christmas tree lights, as they launch massive and continual carbon streams high into the atmosphere.

-Since the amount of gas coming up in an oil well often comprises only 10 or 20 percent of the overall hydrocarbons and the profit margins are very low compared to crude, many operators would prefer just to blast it into the environment, versus capturing and shipping it, and it is said that $25 billion per year worldwide literally go up in smoke this way.
+Since the amount of gas coming up in an oil well often comprises only 10 or 20 percent of the overall hydrocarbons, and the profit margins are very low compared to crude, many operators would prefer just to blast it into the environment, versus capturing and shipping it, and it is said that 25 billion dollars per year worldwide literally go up in smoke this way.

-According to the World Bank, flaring gas from oil wells accounts for 400 million tonnes per year in CO2 emissions, and this airborne pollution comes into being, by and large, because adequate natural gas pipeline infrastructures have yet to be installed in many of the primarily crude containing areas.
+According to the World Bank, flaring gas from oil wells accounts for 400 million tons per year in CO2 emissions, and this airborne pollution comes into being, by and large, because adequate natural gas pipeline infrastructures have yet to be installed in many of the primarily crude-containing areas.

 Well, what about the 600 chemicals that formulate the witch’s brew of so-called “proprietary” fracking cocktails?
-Will those ever be disclosed and could Obama’s carefully crafted, non-fracking containing words be meant as a slight of hand?
+Will those ever be disclosed, and could Obama’s carefully crafted, non-fracking-containing words be meant as a sleight of hand?

 Federally supported technology has helped our businesses drill more effectively and extract more gas.

-…the carcinogenic qualities.
+Oil CEO: … the carcinogenic qualities.
 These fracking fluids, they don’t like to give you the information that’s even in these fracking fluids.
 They fought and fought.
 Why do they fight that?
 Because they’re all poisonous toxins and problems that are in there that can harm you.
-There’s many things in there that are passive, but most of ‘em have a severe effect on, ya’ know, sperm counts, and children…
+There’s many things in there that are passive, but most of ‘em have a severe effect on, ya know, sperm counts, and children …

-… And let me be clear one more time.
-Anything the industrial lobbyists might be saying about this not being a cancerous contamination threat to this aquifer is pure nonsense.
-Because, once again, any penetration of an aquifer down to oil and gas layers below poses a direct threat because it’s the path of least resistance.
-Let’s remember that.
-The path of least resistance.
-There’s pressure down there and because cement doesn’t last forever.
+… And let me be clear one more time: Anything the industrial lobbyists might be saying about this not being a cancerous contamination threat to this aquifer is pure nonsense.
+Because, once again, any penetration of an aquifer down to oil and gas layers below poses a direct threat, because it’s the path of least resistance.
+Let’s remember that: The path of least resistance.
+There’s pressure down there, and because cement doesn’t last forever.
 Period.
-It might last 50 years of 100 years, but it won’t last a million years, and what about earthquakes?
+It might last 50 years or 100 years, but it won’t last a million years, and what about earthquakes?

-Right now, American oil production is the highest that it’s been in eight years.
+President Obama: Right now, American oil production is the highest that it’s been in eight years.
 That’s right.
 Eight years.
-Not only that, last year, we relied less on foreign oil than in any of the past 16 years.
-But, with only two percent of the world’s oil reserves, oil isn’t enough.
-This country needs an all out, all of the above strategy. that develops every available source of American energy.
+Not only that, last year, we relied less on foreign oil than in any of the last 16 years.
+But, with only 2% of the world’s oil reserves, oil isn’t enough.
+This country needs an all-out, all-of-the-above strategy that develops every available source of American energy.

-The exploratory binge being fostered by the Obama Administration enabling and furthering the oil industry’s unquenchable thirst for hydrocarbons, raises an interesting point: Are we all becoming feudal serfs to mineral baron fiefdom?
+The exploratory binge being fostered by the Administration enabling and furthering the oil industry’s unquenchable thirst for hydrocarbons raises an interesting point: Are we all becoming feudal serfs to mineral-baron fiefdom?

-EnviroNews USA Editor-in-Chief Emerson Urry recently sat down with famed environmental activist, and groundwater defender Erin Brockovich on the subject of fracking, and here’s what she had to say on fracking fiefdom.
+EnviroNews USA Editor-in-Chief Emerson Urry recently sat down with famed environmental activist and groundwater defender Erin Brockovich on the subject of fracking, and here’s what she had to say on the fracking fiefdom:

-We were offered $100 an acre which was going rate at that time.
+We were offered 100 dollars an acre, which was going rate at that time.
 It’s naturally increased since we signed our lease as people became more informed as to what the gas companies were actually here for.
-I don’t begrudge anybody who can get a better contract than what I did.
-I went with a local lawyer who was very good with contracts, but at the time, all of this was still so new that they even miss things.
+I don’t begrudge anyone who can get a better contract than what I did.
+I went with a local lawyer who was very good with contracts, but at the time all of this was still so new that they even miss things.

 We have gotten very good at taking very short showers.
-We’re usually within under five minutes, because if you are in the shower longer than that, you do get a dizzy light-headed feeling, but nobody can explain why.
+We’re usually within under five minutes, because if you are in the shower longer than that, you do get a dizzy lightheaded feeling, but no one can explain why.

 I can often hold a standard kitchen match to my water, and, like I said, it is unpredictable, but the methane randomly travels with the water, and sometimes it will light quite spectacularly.
 Just like that! (flames)

-Now before signing off, we want to play one more clip for you from the unparalleled interview with the 42-year career, ex-swab rig operator, a downhole expert, and non-pencil pushing, sitting oil CEO, on the larger topic of Obama’s energy and natural gas policy as a whole.
+Now before signing off, we want to show one more segment to you from the unparalleled interview with the 42-year-career, ex-swab-rig operator, down-hole expert and non-pencil-pushing sitting oil CEO, on the larger topic of Obama’s energy and natural gas policy as a whole.
 Here’s what he had to say on this:

 Oil CEO: I voted for President Obama.
 He was the best choice.
 But, in the final analysis, he’s been totally friendly to the oil and gas industry.
-You have people running around everyday saying: “Well, what’s goin’ on?
+You have people running around every day saying, “Well, what’s goin’ on?
 What’s goin’ on?”
 This is the best times we’ve ever had in the oil and gas industry.
 Yes, they’re drilling on Federal lands.
-All that President Obama ever said is ‘drill some of the leases you’ve got’.
-Him and Ken Salazar said is ‘drill some of the leases you’ve got’.
+All that President Obama ever said is “drill some of the leases you’ve got.”
+Him and Ken Salazar said … “drill some of the leases you’ve got.”
 Let’s don’t drill right in the middle of the Grand Canyon on a floating barge. (laughs)

 Romney: But that’s not what you’ve done in the last four years.